cisagov/manage.get.gov/docs/architecture/diagrams/model_timeline.md

 1. The applicant starts the process at `/request` interacting with the `DomainRequest` object.

-2. The analyst approves the application using the `DomainRequest`'s `approve()` method which creates many related objects: `UserDomainRole`, `Domain`, and `DomainInformation`.
+2. The analyst approves the domain request using the `DomainRequest`'s `approve()` method which creates many related objects: `UserDomainRole`, `Domain`, and `DomainInformation`.